parse-community/parse-dashboard/README.md

 }
 ```

+## Custom branding

+- You can set `customBrandIcon` with relative path from `iconsFolder`.
+This could be your custom logo which will appear on login screen and on the top of sidebar.
+Icon should be square (same height and width), SVG or PNG with transparent background.
+- You can set `customBrandTitle` which will be visible on top of sidebar instead of `Parse Dashboard`.
+- You can set `customBrandColorPrimary` which will be background color at login screen.

 ## Other Configuration Options

 You can set `appNameForURL` in the config file for each app to control the url of your app within the dashboard.
 This can make it easier to use bookmarks or share links on your dashboard.